LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Data Transporter/data-transporter.md

   * GPG Tools / GPG Suite (Mac OSX) (free)
   * GPG4Win (Windows) (free)

-## Connecting to LiveEngage
+## Connecting to the Conversation Cloud

 ### API Key Setup

-To extract report data from LiveEngage, Transporter requires that you configure a set of API keys from the LiveEngage console and enter them into Transporter in the Conversational Cloud section.
+To extract report data from Conversational Cloud, Transporter requires that you configure a set of API keys from the Conversational Cloud console and enter them into Transporter in the CONVERSATIONAL CLOUD section.
 When configuring API keys from the Conversational Cloud Console, ensure the following APIs are checked after key creation:

 * Data: Data Access API, Engagement History / Messaging Interactions, Operational Realtime / Messaging Operations